 Refrigerate in plastic bags.

-Most Asian vegetables are a good source of vitamins C and K, fibre and potassium.
+Most Asian vegetables are a good source of vitamins C and K, dietary fibre and potassium.
 Chinese cabbage is also a good source of vitamin A (beta carotene) - considerably higher than other Asian vegetables.
 Small amounts of iron and calcium are found in leafy greens such as Chinese cabbage, amaranth, Chinese broccoli and garland chrysanthemum leaves.
 While fuzzy melon is a good source of vitamin C it is low in other nutrients.
 Asian vegetables contain many phytochemicals including carotenoids, flavonoids, phenolic acids, and glucosinolates in Chinese broccoli.
 The darker the vegetable colour, the higher the antioxidant levels.

 See individual types above.